symbol/symbol-docs/source/guides/transaction/asking-for-mosaics-with-aggregate-bonded-transaction.rst

         :language: javascript
         :lines:  66-72

-4. Alice signs the aggregate bonded transaction and announces it to the network, locking first ``10 cat.currency``.
+4. Sign the aggregate bonded transaction with Alice's account and announce it to the network.
+Remember to :ref:`lock 10 cat.currency <hash-lock-transaction>` first.
+Alice will recover the locked mosaics if the aggregate transaction completes.

 .. example-code::